Puzinok/metal_weight/README.md

 # MetalsWeight

-**Very simple metals calculator based on the shape of a item and an alloy density of a material.**
+**Very simple metals calculator based on the shape of an item and the alloy density of a material.**

 ## Installation